swethahallur/Ansible-task/README.md

 Step 1: Creating a Inventory file on ansible server with target hosts details

-Step 2: Create a ssh keys on ansibl;e server and exchange to target host
+Step 2: Generate ssh keys on ansible server and exchange to target host

+ssh-keygen -t rsa

+Adding public key on targethost under authorized_keys and give chmod 600 om authorized_keys file

 Step 3: Create a Playbook to install nginx